 No intimacy in a marriage has many consequences.
 One of the biggest complaints I hear from couples is that they feel more like roomies than lovers—not what they signed on for.
 However, there are many varying forms and levels of intimacy; each couple is unique.
 Every person has a different drive and desire level.
-So, there are no magic solutions for lack of intimacy, although many behaviors steal connection from a marriage.
+So, there are no magic solutions for lack of intimacy, although many behaviors steal the connection from a marriage.
 Eliminate those, and you'll be on your way to a healthier and happier relationship.

-Relationship is a lot like building or renovating a house.
+A relationship is a lot like building or renovating a house.
 We change and decorate our home to make it feel comfortable and fit us as a couple.
 With that analogy in mind, a few years ago, I combed the internet and all the local stores for new window coverings, specifically blinds.
 My husband and I were replacing old ’60s wooden blinds in our living room to let in more light.
 And once we installed our new Hunter Douglas honeycomb blinds—what a difference!
-Easier to use, incredibly lightweight, allowed for maximum light while giving us privacy with the slightest touch and effort.
+Easier to use, incredibly lightweight, and allowed for maximum light while giving us privacy with the slightest touch and effort.

 So, what do window blinds have to do with love and marriage?
 Actually, a lot!